Boredom at Work

 AMSOptionalOptionalOptional

 Choose the X2D if you want the best all-round Bambu Lab printer.
-For just $100 more than the P2S, you get dual nozzles, a heated chamber up to 65°C, dedicated TPU support, 31 sensors, three-stage air filtration, and Cool/Heat Mode switching.
-That’s a massive feature jump for a small price difference — it’s hard to justify the P2S when the X2D exists at $649.
+For just $100 more than the P2S, you get dual nozzles, an actively heated chamber up to 65°C, dedicated TPU support, 31 sensors, advanced three-stage air filtration, and Cool/Heat Mode switching.
+That’s a massive feature jump for a small price difference, it’s hard to justify the P2S when the X2D exists at $649.

-Choose the P2S only if you’re on a strict budget and exclusively print PLA.
-You’ll miss the heated chamber, dual nozzles, air filtration, and TPU support.
+Choose the P2S only if you’re on a strict budget and don’t need active chamber heating.
+You’ll still be able to print high-temperature materials like ABS and ASA thanks to the passive enclosure and activated carbon filtration, but you’ll miss the actively heated chamber, dual nozzles, and dedicated TPU support.
 See our best 3D printers under $300 guide if you need something even more affordable.

 Choose the H2D if you need a larger build volume for production work.
 The H2D’s 350 × 320 × 325 mm build area is significantly bigger, but at $1,749+ it’s nearly 3x the X2D’s base price.